-Rio Carnival 2019 will run 24/7.
-Every hour there is some form of celebration occurring somewhere in the city.
+Rio Carnival will run 24/7.
+At every hour there is some form of celebration occurring somewhere in the city.
 The majority of blocos will occur between the hours of 6am to 8pm.
 The Rio Carnival Balls and the Samba Parades at the Sambadrome will usually start around 10-11pm and end at 6 or 7 the next morning.

 Why does Brazil have Carnival?

 Carnival in Brazil is linked with Catholicism.
 The Portuguese settlers brought their carnival celebrations with them from Europe when they first settled in Brazil way back in the early 1600s.

 The origins of carnival in Brazil date back to the 1700’s when the Portuguese settlers brought their carnival traditions with them from Europe.
 What is the history of carnival in Rio?
 The origins of Rio carnival start in 1723 when the first Rio Carnival was held.
 Originally these celebrations were private parties and masquerades that were only for the Portuguese aristocrats.